Drawing with a migraine at the moment which seems to have made David look a little sadder in this portrait than he does in the inspiration photo 🙂

 I love the inspiration photo (which can be found on the Museum by Sktchy app) for this portrait of Tara so much.
 I thought such a wonderful face deserved the Copic treatment so I spent some time in my Copic marker comfort zone, knowing that I’d probably get the best results there.
 And I’m so happy with the finished portrait.

 This is Tyan from Sktchy.
 I loved drawing her portrait.
 It was one of those drawing sessions where I got kind of lost in the process- those really are the best kind of drawing days!
 I lose track of time and almost of what I’m doing and just lose myself in line and colour and texture, and somehow the portrait emerges.

-I drew Diana with Copic markers and Prismacolor coloured pencils in a Midori cotton sketchbook.
+I used Copic markers and Prismacolor coloured pencils in my Midori cotton sketchbook.